raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_0_intro/index.md

 ## Bonus : why I made this command line tool

-With that json database, a simple command line tool can do a lot of things for you.
+With that JSON database, a simple command line tool can do a lot of things for you.
 Here are the features that matter to me as a machine-level programmer :

 ```
 $ build/prc/prc -h